 Not one particular story but Billy was an amazing guy.
-Funny, easy going, great taste.
-I was lucky to have been asked to start The A Bones with him and Miriam and Mike Lewis and I was nervous as this was his follow up to The Zantees that had 2 amazing rockabilly guitarists The Statile Brothers so I had some big shoes to fill.
+Funny, easygoing, great taste.
+I was lucky to have been asked to start The A Bones with him and Miriam and Mike Lewis and I was nervous as this was his follow-up to The Zantees which had 2 amazing rockabilly guitarists The Statile Brothers so I had some big shoes to fill.
 I learned so much from Billy, always had the time to teach and share something about great old records.
 His death was tragic, a long painful one.
 So not deserved.
 His contribution to music was massive as was/is Tim Warren’s.
 Both of them have had a huge impact on my life.

 To this day it’s still pretty amazing that people all over the world who appreciate garage music, in all its permutations, still fondly remember and appreciate The Raunch Hands.
 Despite all the good and bad things that happened that must be satisfying in some respects.

 Yeah, very happy to see the music is still holding up, reaching new people and sounds a lot more spontaneous than a lot of recordings today.

 Thanks again Mike.
 And please, if the RH ever do another gig in this lifetime…you have to cover Hong Kong Missisippi it’s the ultimate RH song that never was.